NeutronStarDAO/Proton/README.md

 # code

-Here is the code for the ICCookbook "development dapp".
+Here is the code for the Constellation Book "development dapp".